American Rescue Plan funds could help Beaufort County expand broadband internet access

 Monday night, Alligood and the county’s attorney will request commissioners allow them to work on agreement negotiations with RiverStreet, a local internet provider, to work on expanding reliable internet access to county residents.

-Monday night, commissioners will vote on the RiverStreet networks broadband expansion plan.
-WNCT will follow the broadband vote and bring you that
+Commissioners are expected to vote on the RiverStreet networks broadband expansion plan.